We are proud to present a duo presentation by Margriet van Weenen and Esther Kokmeijer + a new video work by Anouk Kruithof

 — MARGRIET VAN WEENEN

 ‘ICE AGE IS COMING’, explores themes related to the Arctic.
 This artistic research project investigates the various connections between the northern Dutch coast and the Arctic, using the landscape as both a material and a site for research and presentation.
-Drawing on archival data, field research, and insights from climate and geological institutes, Van Weenen examines the impact of past and present climatic shifts.
+Drawing on archival data, field research, and insights from climate and geological institutes, van Weenen examines the impact of past and present climatic shifts.
 The series references the last Ice Age, which shaped the Wadden Sea through rising sea levels.
 At the same time, it reflects on the present, where our existence is threatened by melting ice, and the future, where the potential disruption of the Gulf Stream could trigger a new Ice Age.
-For this project she made a sea voyage from Spitsbergen to Harlingen.
+For this project se made a sea voyage from Spitsbergen to Harlingen.
+Where the series Sailing Home in Conversation with Louise A. Boyd originated from.”